Belmont C of E (Controlled) Primary School

 A A A

-Christian Ethos and Values
+Christian Ethos, Vision and Values

 ‘Flourishing Together’

-The rainbow is a reminder of God’s promise of love and protection and that he will always be with us.
-The rainbow reminds us of our rainbow promise to love and care for everyone in our Belmont family and to live well together with dignity and respect.
+The rainbow reminds us of God’s promise of love and protection and that He will always be with us.
+It also represents our own Rainbow Promise to love and care for everyone in our Belmont family.

-I have set my rainbow in the clouds, and it will be the sign of the promise between me and the earth.
-Genesis 9:13
+“I have set my rainbow in the clouds, and it will be the sign of the promise between me and the earth.”

 British Values